cactuslab/capacitor-secure-credentials-plugin/README.md

 getUsernames(options: { service: string; }) => Promise<Success<string[]> | Failure<SecureCredentialsError>>
 ```

-Get all credentials stored in a service.
+Get all usernames that have credentials stored for a service.
-A user may be challenged with an ID check every time this is called.

 | Param         | Type                              |
 | ------------- | --------------------------------- |